-7.1 ACADEMIC SUCCESS CENTER
+7.1.
+ACADEMIC SUCCESS CENTER

 The South Campus Academic Success Center (ASC) has several functions.
-This space serves as the Campus Testing Center, Library, Computer Lab, Math Hub and also offers open study spaces.
+This space serves as the Campus Testing Center, Library, Computer Lab and also offers open study spaces.
 Tutoring services are available based on request and availability.
 Printing and copying are also available in the ASC.

-7.2 BOOKSTORE
+7.2.
+BOOKSTORE

 The Grayson College Bookstore is your official on-campus bookstore.
-Standard operating hours are, Monday - Thursday, 7:30 am - 4:30 pm, 10 am - 3 pm on Friday and closed on weekends.
+Standard operating hours are Monday through Friday from 8am to 5pm and closed on weekends.
 Store hours are subject to change based on class and business need.
-See store website bkstr.com/graysonstore or call the store at (903) 463-8631 for current hours.
+See bookstore website bkstr.com/graysonstore or call the store at 903-463-8631 for current hours.